GuilhE/KMP-ComposeUIViewController/README.md

 After running it, you should see a Swift Package Dependency in your project.
 The package is empty at this point, but it's ready to be populated with the generated `UIViewControllerRepresentable` files on every build.

 > [!NOTE]
-> 1. This task is idempotent: safe to re-run after `./gradlew clean`.
+> This task is idempotent: safe to re-run after `./gradlew clean`.
-> 2. The **first build** after setup will fail — this is expected.
-Xcode resolves SPM packages before build phases run, so on the first build the package is still the stub.
-The **second build** will succeed and every subsequent build will work normally.

 #### Fresh install